There are two fundamental differences:

 Baatz, C. (2014).
 Climate change and individual duties to reduce GHG emissions.
 Ethics, Policy & Environment, 17(1), 1-19.

-Andrew Barkley and Paul W. Barkley (2013) Principles of Agricultural Economics, Routledge, Taylor & Francis Group, London & New York, p.
+Andrew Barkley & Paul W. Barkley (2013).
+Principles of Agricultural Economics, Routledge, Taylor & Francis Group, London & New York, p.
 331. [A concept known as the tragedy of the commons is “a situation in which a group of individuals, acting rationally and in their own self-interest, deplete a shared limited resource, resulting in destruction of the resource and a negative outcome for all parties.”]

 Brown, K., et al., (2018).
 Moving climate change beyond the tragedy of the commons.
 Global Environmental Change 54, 61-63.